-The owner or its duly authorized representative shall submit signed copies of monitoring and all other reports required by this general permit to the director at the following address or as otherwise specified:
+- 9. Submittal Requirements - (a) The permittee or its duly authorized representative shall submit signed copies of monitoring and all other reports required by this general permit to the director at the following address or as otherwise specified:

 Director of Health Clean Water Branch Environmental Management Division State Department of Health P.O.
 Box 3378 Honolulu, HI 96801-3378